 Year 3 and 4 thought about the importance of being kind to each, only sending nice messages.
 They also learnt what to do if they were not happy about any messages that they received – whistle blowing.
 Years 5 and 6 through role play created video clips on how to help make the internet a nice kind place, and what to do to stay safe on line producing a Digital Magna Carta.
 Examples of the work can be found below.

 Starz Virtual Learning Environment

-Each child at our school has a Starz Plus account and will have been given a login by their class teacher.
+Each child in Key Stage One at our school has a Starz Plus account and will have been given a login by their class teacher.
 This login will allow them to access their own account where they can find their own safe messaging centre, blog, e-safety information and lots more.

 Starz Plus is a Virtual Learning Environment (VLE) used by pupils across Cambridgeshire Primary, Nursery and Special Phase schools.
 It is managed by The ICT Service.

 Starz Plus can be easily accessed from our website home page signpost that says VLE login.